rstormsf/cindicator_tokensale/audit/code-review/Contribution.md

     initialized
     returns (bool)
   {
-    // BK CHECK - Normally the sender should not be overwritten _sender = msg.sender;
+    // BK NOTE - Normally the sender should not be overwritten _sender = msg.sender;
     // BK Ok
     assert(isCurrentTierCapReached() == false);